Nintendo Switch: My review

 Conclusion: will I buy it now?

-No, I will not.
-Even if the decision was very difficult for me.
-And that's for a few reasons.
-First of all, I just think the prices are way too expensive.
-The switch alone costs a little over 300 euros.
-But then you still have no game, no protective bag or none Pro controllers.
-Then everything comes on top of that.
-On top of that, there are titles that are quite unnecessary in my opinion, such as Fast RMX.
-So you end up with a bill of 400 euros pretty quickly.
+No, I won't.
+Even though the decision was very difficult for me.
+And there are a few reasons for that.
+First of all, I think the prices are far too expensive.
+The Switch alone costs just over 300 euros.
+But then you don't get a game, a protective case or a Pro Controller.
+All of that is on top of that.
+On top of that, in my opinion, there are some pretty unnecessary titles, such as Fast RMX.
+So the total bill quickly comes to 400 euros.

-And things like that Pro From my point of view, controllers are an indispensable accessory that should not be missing.
-Only one of them costs 70 to 80 euros again.
-Then I'm still dissatisfied with the joy cons.
-The Switch that I was allowed to use had been in service since it went on sale and the Joy Cons were no longer working as they should and are no longer firmly attached to the Switch.
-Another 60 euros, which I may have to pay after half a year?
+And things like the Pro Controller are, in my opinion, essential accessories that shouldn't be missing.
+But one of them costs 70 to 80 euros.
+Then I'm still unhappy with the Joy Cons.
+The Switch that I was allowed to use had been in use since it went on sale and the Joy Cons no longer worked as they should and were no longer firmly attached to the Switch.
+Another 60 euros that I could have to pay after perhaps half a year?
 As great as the console is, no thanks.
-All in all, it's not worth it to me, because experience shows that Nintendo consoles are uninteresting for me after half a year anyway and end up turned off and unused in the corner.
+Overall, it's not worth it to me, as experience shows that Nintendo consoles are no longer of interest to me after half a year anyway and end up switched off and unused in the corner.

 It all sounded a bit harsh, but I don't only have criticisms.
 I also had a lot of fun using the Switch.
 The concept behind it still fascinates me as it did on the day of the performance.
 With that, Nintendo has simply outdone itself again.
 I am excited to see what we will see next from the company.